 EQ Bank’s parent bank, Equitable Bank, is a federally regulated Schedule I bank that has been around for over 40 years.

-It is also a member of the Canadian Deposit Insurance Corporation (CDIC) which means that your deposits are protected up to $100,000 per category.
+It is also a member of the Canadian Deposit Insurance Corporation (CDIC), which means that your deposits are protected for up to $100,000 per category.

-The total maximum amount you can hold across your EQ Bank TFSA and GIC accounts is $200,000.
+The maximum amount you can hold across your EQ Bank TFSA and GIC accounts is $200,000.

 To answer the question posed in the sub-heading, Yes, EQ Bank is safe and legit.